pburkholder/decksets/2018-04-cf-summit/text.md

 ^FDIC migrated their main public website to us in March 2017, depending on our reliability especially for the Friday afternoon publication of bank seizures.
 FDIC now sees us a core to modernizing and realizing the benefits of agile practices, and they are now prototyping a number of different systems on cloud.gov for eventual use in production.

-^And they've adopted a gret cloud foundry mentality, having written their own "Compliance Bot," a separate task worker periodically grab audit data, ship to S3, rotate service keys, do backups, and validate user roles.
+^And they've adopted a great cloud foundry mentality, having written their own "Compliance Bot," a separate task worker periodically grab audit data, ship to S3, rotate service keys, do backups, and validate user roles.

 ---